othmar52/instrupella/README.md

  - precise control for pitching
  - precise control for nudging
  - no need for multiple decks because the syncing is against live performed music
+ - no need for FX because its all done by external hardware
  - managing collection with tempo and beatgrid / downbeat

 screenshot of current development status: